 ILT Team – Various Lead Teachers

-Assisting teachers with classroom management and working with varying level of students
+Assisting teachers with engaging students working with varying level of students

-Teachers’ collaboration via email based on their reading.
+Teachers’ collaboration via Teams based on their reading.

 Each subject area team